-You see this option only if your Looker admin has enabled the Run schedule as recipient Labs feature.
 If you are not a Looker admin and you enter an email address other than your own, this option is unavailable.
-You can, however, enter your own email address and the data delivery you will receive will be the same as if you ran the query yourself.
+You can, however, enter your own email address, and the data delivery you receive will be the same as if you had run the query yourself.

 If you are a Looker admin, see the Managing Business User Features documentation page for more information.

 This link lets the email recipients further explore the data on your Looker instance.
-If you want to remove this link from your data delivery emails, un-check the Include Links checkbox.
+Recipients must log in to Looker and have permissions to access the model on which the delivered content is based to view that content in Looker.
+If you want to remove this link from your data delivery emails, uncheck the Include Links checkbox.